Kazzamkablam/CalendarApp/readme.md

 $password = "";
 $dbname = "localdb";

-## Design document
+## Design document & SQL tables

-You can find design document for this project under docs folder.
+You can find design document and SQL tables for this project under docs folder.